Parolee gets 80 years to life in Lancaster double murder

 An earlier gang allegation included in the charges was dismissed following a preliminary hearing, though prosecutors said Johnson was a gang member.

-Prosecutors said the victims were at a party throw by a motorcycle club and then went to an after-party at a house on Hanstead Avenue, where they approached Johnson using language from a rival gang.
+Prosecutors said the victims were at a party thrown by a motorcycle club and then went to an after-party at a house on Hanstead Avenue, where they approached Johnson using language from a rival gang.
 Family members told authorities the men didn’t belong to any gang, but had ties to that world.

 Johnson went back to his house, got a gun and confronted the victims as the after-party was ending, shooting Packard three times and Sewell once as he tried to come to Packard’s defense, according to prosecutors.